ArielMant0/vext/docs/stores/note.md

 ### removeLastObject

-> Remove the last object that was added
+> Remove the last object that was added.
 > <br>`@param {string}` layer - id of the layer to remove the object from
 > <br>`@param {boolean}` record - whether to record this action in history

 ### removeLastObject

-> Get the currently active fabric.js selection
+> Get the currently active fabric.js selection.
 > <br>`@returns` active object

 ### deleteCurrentObj